 Opiate dependence is caused by persistent use of opiates and is thought to be a disorder of the central nervous system that occurs due to continuous opioid use.
 Opiates are powerful painkillers that cause sedation and euphoria and are commonly abused.
 These include oxycodone, Suboxone, Fentanyl, Dilaudid, heroin, Norco, hydrocodone, methadone, and Vicodin.
-Once addicted, many opiate users feel completely powerless and continue to use despite potentially dangerous or life-threatening consequences.
+Once opiate addiction sets in, many users feel completely powerless and continue to use despite potentially dangerous or life-threatening consequences.
 Unlike some drugs, which can elicit one or the other, opiates can cause both addiction and physical dependence.

 Although sometimes used interchangeably, the terms “addiction” and “dependency” are clinically thought of as two separate things.
 The National Institute of Health says drug addiction is present when a person compulsively uses a drug despite negative and dangerous consequences and effects.
 A physical drug dependence means a person needs the substance to function and can have intense cravings, according to the organization.

 Opiate dependence does not always entail opiate addiction.
 The American Academy of Pain Medicine, the American Pain Society and the American Society of Addiction Medicine, in a collaborative effort, have adopted the following definitions:

 - Addiction: “Addiction is a primary, chronic, neurobiological disease, with genetic, psychosocial, and environmental factors influencing its development and manifestations.
 It is characterized by behaviors that include one or more of the following: impaired control over drug use, compulsive use, continued use despite harm, and craving.”

 - Physical dependence: “Physical dependence is a state of adaptation that is manifested by a drug class specific withdrawal syndrome that can be produced by abrupt cessation, rapid dose reduction, decreasing blood level of the drug, and/or administration of an antagonist.”

 Opiate addiction is commonly described as a disorder cause by an untreated opiate dependence, with a strong potential for relapse.
 This means opiate users who are trying to get well, may fall back into old patterns of drug use and abuse.
 Because opiates are so potent, they have a particularly high relapse rate.
 Strong cravings and other opiate withdrawal symptoms can trigger relapse if not well managed, even after a period of abstinence.